The Border Stone was built by the border to a hiking trail. Next to it there is the Tree of Life as a part of a monument. Here the story begins...

 From theBorder Stone, visitors go to the Rose of Shalom in the middle of the Tree of Life.
 There, the young artist Clemens Limp from Bensheim plays the melody "Jerushalayim Shel Zahav" (Jerusalem made of gold) on his violin.
 This is the highlight of the inauguration ceremony.

-TheRose of Shalom in the centre of the Tree of Life has people becoming curious.
+TheRose of Shalom in the center of the Tree of Life has people becoming curious.
 Some people call the symbol on the white rose Star of David and other call it Christmas Star, yet others can see the symbol of the heart for universal love and healing.
 The symbol lets different people and different religious beliefs get together, because it speaks about a common humanity.
-The archetypal meaning of the symbol: two triangles are connected with one another in the centre of „the heart” (of man); heaven and earth meet each other.
+The archetypal meaning of the symbol: two triangles are connected with one another in the center of „the heart” (of man); heaven and earth meet each other.
 The one triangle represents the masculine side, or the spirit (heaven), and the other the feminine side, or the material world in which we live (earth).

 The world is no longer in balance, because the inner communication of the two poles, which represent the two triangles, has been disturbed.
 Today this holds particularly true when looking at the relationships between men and women.
 Yet society, with its hostile manifestation, is also a consequence of this, in that it has led to a situation in which the „male” spirit, the creative power, has removed itself to far away from the feminine sense for the world.
 Ideological aloofness is even disruptive for a society and its neighbors.
 However, it's not about a one-sided problem „of men”.
 It was also just another sign of a disturbed internal communication, when the male is no longer allowed to be and it is not accepted as a healthy and necessary part of the whole, just as the female is. - TheRose of Shalom is a symbol of the heart.